 Financial sustainability serves the best interests of patients by ensuring a settled workforce and an uninterrupted service.
 The local community founded St Giles and is the basis of the Hospice's continuing financial sustainability.
 The Charity will seek to optimise existing revenue streams and to create new ones in order to reach more people and to innovate.

 4.2 Achievements and performance

-Some of the achievements during the year were:
+Some of the achievements during the year, in addition to the maintenance of our core services, were: